iLib-js/ilib-mono/README.md

           eg. "foo/bar/strings.json" -> "strings.json"
         - [basename] the basename of the matching file without any extension eg. "foo/bar/strings.json" -> "strings"
+        - [extension] the extension part of the file name of the source file. etc. "foo/bar/strings.json" -> "json"
         - [locale] the full BCP-47 locale specification for the target locale eg. "zh-Hans-CN" -> "zh-Hans-CN"
         - [language] the language portion of the full locale